sameday-courier/woocommerce-plugin/readme.txt

 == Installation ==

-In order to be able to use this plug-in, be sure you have at leas 3.6.4 Wordpress Version and the latest WooCommerce version installed.
+In order to be able to use this plug-in, be sure you have at least 3.6.4 Wordpress Version and the latest WooCommerce version installed.
 Open your Wordpress admin dashboard and go to
 Plugins/Installed Plugins menu.
 Press Add new button and then press Upload Plugin.
 Drag&drop the .zip folder you download for and install plugin.
 If every things works, activate plugin and now the new feature are ready to use.